What Is Tuberculosis?

 - Blood tests are available in many areas, but not everywhere

-Latent tuberculosis infection is diagnosed with a positive skin test or blood test, followed by a clinical evaluation and imaging such as a chest X-ray to make sure the TB is not active and causing disease.
+Latent tuberculosis infection is diagnosed with a positive skin test or blood test, followed by a physical examination and imaging such as a chest X-ray to make sure the TB is not active and causing disease.

 What Is the Treatment for Tuberculosis?

-Treatment for latent tuberculosis infection usually lasts 3 months or longer and includes:
+Treatment for latent tuberculosis infection usually lasts three months or longer and includes:

-- Avoid alcohol and acetaminophen (Tylenol), both of which can make the liver work harder, potentially increasing the risk of liver injury from TB medications
+- Avoid alcohol and acetaminophen (Tylenol), both of which make the liver work harder, and may increase the risk of liver injury from TB medications

-- People treated for latent TB infection are usually monitored once monthly by a doctor to check for medication toxicity, such as liver damage
+- People treated for latent TB infection are usually monitored once a month by a doctor to check for signs of medication toxicity, such as liver damage

 Treatment for active tuberculosis disease usually lasts 6 to 9 months and includes: